 - 1 hour refers to construction that can resist the exposure of standardized fire for up to one hour and remain structurally sound.

-- Less than 2 hour refers to construction that can remain structurally sound if exposed to standardized fire for close to but less than, two hours.
+- Less than 2 hours refers to construction that can remain structurally sound if exposed to standardized fire for close to but less than, two hours.

 All this may not be as steamy or thrilling as that summer blockbuster, but it is essential information for this installment in the Basics on Construction Classes series.
 Today we explore Construction Class 5, Modified Fire-Resistive (CC 5).

-The Commercial Lines Manual (CLM), Rule 15, defines the modified fire-resistive as: "Buildings where the exterior walls and the floors and roof are constructed of masonry or fire resistive material with a fire resistance rating of one hour or more but less than two hours."
+The Commercial Lines Manual (CLM), Rule 15, defines the modified fire-resistive as: "Buildings where the exterior walls and the floors and roof are constructed of masonry or fire-resistive material with a fire-resistance rating of one hour or more but less than two hours."
 Rule 15.B.5.

 So what does a CC 5 building look like?
 It’s often hard to tell, even with extensive training.
 While modified fire-resistive buildings are typically multi-story office or habitational, even professional inspectors prefer to see the construction plans to properly classify the structure.